Ichoui/Aurora/README.md

 - Dark Sky API for the weather: https://darksky.net/poweredby/
 - Aurora Live API for the auroras' informations : http://auroraslive.io/#/
 - Thanks to JHEY for his talent, found on Codepen : https://codepen.io/jh3y/pen/JKddVx
-- Various websites for stories about Aurora
+- Various websites for informations & stories about Aurora